-We love choosing gorgeous Crystal and Spiritual Gifts - and we're especially fascinated by beautiful designs with a deeper symbolic meaning.
+We love choosing gorgeous crystal gifts - and we're especially fascinated by beautiful designs with a deeper symbolic meaning.
 We may not be professors of so called "symbology" (like the fictional hero Robert Langdon in Dan Brown's bestselling novels!) but we've done our own research into three of our favourite spiritual gift symbols … and this is what we discovered.

 1. The Tree of Life